 Wei syndrome is treated with herbs that tone and build the level of Qi in the body.
 Chinese medicine says that Qi builds strength.
 One of the best ways to build that strength is with acupuncture and electro-acupuncture.
 Dr. Bessent prefers electro-acupuncture because the needles send a warm wave of electricity to a dog’s spine.
 This stimulates the nerves in the hind legs.

-Dr. Bessent recommends seeing a holistic veterinarian as soon as a dog shows signs of DM.
+Dr. Bessent recommends seeing a holistic veterinarian as soon as a dog shows signs of DM such as hind end weakness or dragging a paw.
 Patients do better when treatment is administered early and dogs are still able to walk.

 According to holistic and traditional Chinese medicine, dogs with DM need to tone their muscles and keep their blood moving.
-A great way to support this is with consistent, moderate exercise.
-Dr. Bessent says the two best forms of exercise are swimming (hydrotherapy) and light walks.
+A great way to support this is with consistent, moderate exercise like swimming (hydrotherapy) and short walks.

 She also prescribes omega-3 oil made from Krill.
 Omega-3 oil nourishes spinal cord tissues and when the source comes from little fish like Krill, it is less likely to have toxins or heavy metals.

 Dr. Bessent suggests that dog breeds prone to DM use herbs their entire life.
 These breeds include: German shepherds, Boxers, Golden retrievers, Chesapeake Bay retrievers, Dalmatians, Weimaraner, Great Pyrenees and more.